corbado/example-passkeys-dotnet/README.md

-# Passkey integration example for ASP.NET Core
+# Passkey-First Authentication with ASP.NET Core and Corbado

 This is a sample implementation of a ASP.NET Core application that offers passkey authentication.
 For simple passkey-first authentication, the Corbado web component is used.

+Please see the [full blog post](https://www.corbado.com/blog/passkeys-asp-net-core) to understand the detailed steps needed to integrate passkeys with ASP.NET Core apps.

 ## File structure